mpielvitori/semantic-release-usage/README.md

-# Semantic release basic usage
+# Semantic release with commitlint basic usage

 Semantic release automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

 This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](https://semver.org/) specification.

+Also with the addition of commit validation with [commitllint](https://commitlint.js.org).
+You can check my repo [commitlint-usage](https://github.com/mpielvitori/commitlint-usage) to see several ways of commitlint usage.

 ## GitLab usage